thisbenrogers/node-express-review/README.md

 Now that we have a staging app deployed, it's time to create and update our README.md to reflect the changes we're about to take live on our production deployment.
 You'll want to follow this deployment flow to allow for the smoothest introduction of new features for anyone working on a client that would be consuming this API:
 > deploy to staging > test/troubleshoot staging deploy > update docs > deploy to production

 If you follow this flow every time you're deploying new features, you'll save yourself the rush to explain everything you've changed.
-All the new features will be documented in the `master` README before the `production` deploy completes, so your team will remain informed about the current state of the deploy.
+All the new features will be documented in the `main` README before the `production` deploy completes, so your team will remain informed about the current state of the deploy.

 Use the [Standard Readme](https://github.com/RichardLitt/standard-readme) spec for guidance, and include plenty of meaningful info in your README like a link to the deployed production API (if you already created your production deploy in Heroku, the URL for the production app will be `https://NAME-OF-PRODUCTION-APP-HERE.herokuapp.com`)

 - [ ] Create and edit the README.md on a new branch named `docs/README` and push it up to the remote.
-Then merge that branch into `master`
+Then merge that branch into `main`

 <br />